Angel Stadium: Motion picture set

 Several major motion pictures have been shot at Angel Stadium.
 The final sequence of The Naked Gun: From the Files of Police Squad!
-(1988) features an electronically manipulated Reggie Jackson trying to shoot Queen Elizabeth II.
+(1988) featured an electronically manipulated Reggie Jackson trying to shoot Queen Elizabeth II.
 Exteriors were shot at the ballpark, but most baseball scenes were shot at Dodger Stadium.
 The 1988 sci-fi comedy My Stepmother Is an Alien features a scene shot in Angel Stadium of Kim Basinger speaking to an extraterrestrial counsel.
 The 1990 comedy Taking Care of Business featured a World Series matchup between the Angels and the Chicago Cubs, with the baseball scenes in the movie having been filmed in the stadium.
 The Disney remake of Angels in the Outfield (1994) prominently uses the ballpark; however, many of the interior shots were filmed at the Oakland–Alameda County Coliseum.
 The stadium served as a stand-in for Candlestick Park in filming of The Fan (1996).
 Scenes from Deuce Bigalow: Male Gigolo and Air Bud: Seventh Inning Fetch were also filmed here.

 Other events

-On November 16, 1979, Anaheim Stadium hosted Motorcycle speedway when it was the venue for the American Final, a qualifying round for the 1980 Speedway World Championship.
-Future dual World Champion Bruce Penhall won the Final from Scott Autrey and Dennis Sigalos.
+On November 16, 1979, Anaheim Stadium hosted motorcycle speedway, when it was the venue for the American Final, a qualifying round for the 1980 edition of the Speedway World Championship.6 Bruce Penhall won the American Final from Scott Autrey and Dennis Sigalos.
 Penhall and Autrey qualified to the Intercontinental Final in England held over 6 months later.
 Penhall qualified through to his first World Final held at the Ullevi Stadium in Gothenburg, Sweden where he finished in 5th place.

 Anaheim Stadium has hosted an AMA Supercross Championship round from 1976 to 1979, 1981 to 1987, 1989 to 1996, and 1999 to the present.

 The stadium is also host to Monster Jam, which hosts several shows every year.

 Angel Stadium has been the site of annual Christian Harvest Crusades since 1990.
 It has also hosted Muslim Eid el Fitr celebrations.
-In 2014, Barack Obama spoke at the commencement ceremony for the University of California, Irvine, which was held at the stadium to accommodate capacity and security concerns.
+In 2014, Barack Obama gave a commencement speech for University of California, Irvine graduates, which was held at the stadium due to capacity and security concerns.

+Angel Stadium holds an annual 5K run whose course runs through the stadium and around its parking lot.